MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

 >
 > ![Remove a member](media/remove-members-2.PNG "Remove a member")

-## Associate a security group with an instance
+## Associate a security group with an environment

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage), in the left pane, select **All admin centers**, and then select **Power Apps**.